dark-peak-analytics/darkpeak/README.md

 This package is for use by Robert Smith & Paul Schneider at the University of Sheffield and Dark Peak Analytics.

-Functionality:

-- Plot themes (for ggplot).
+- ArmaMarkovTDLoop uses C++ to speed up the running of time dependent cohort state transition models (where the transition probability matrix changes over time).
+- There are plot functions for CEAC plots and CE-Plane plots
-- Colour schemes (for all visuals).
+- There are colour schemes (for all visuals).
-- Commonly used custom functions (e.g. in plots in shiny, and incremental analysis too).
-- Markdown templates for reporting results (with header and logo etc).
+- There is a markdown templates for reporting results (with header and logo etc).
-- Data for teaching (making markov models shiny parameters?).
+- Also data for teaching (making markov models shiny parameters?).

-It takes a lot of time to document the package, so only include things that we will use regularly & to encourage consistency.

 [Robert Smith](https://www.linkedin.com/in/robert-smith-53b28438) <sup> 1,2 </sup>, [Paul Schneider](https://www.sheffield.ac.uk/scharr/staff-pgrs/studentprofiles/paulschneider) <sup> 1,2